barrymieny/general-gothic/README.md

 ## Disclaimer

 This initial version is rough.
 Nothing has been set up apart from defining the stems.
+(And some basic kerning it seems.)

 The glyph coverage is not even close to what we expect these days -- only Latin uppercase and lowercase, numbers, and basic punctuation.
 I added alternate single-storey lowercase _a_ and _g_ glyphs, though.